 - Mindfulness.
-Mindfulness means mentally being completely aware of the present moment.
+Mindfulness means mentally being completely aware of the present moment and not passing judgment on it, simply accepting that this is how it is.
 It’s the most beautiful feeling I’ve ever had.
 It feels sacred.
 I don’t believe in god, but I do feel the feeling that people associate with a higher power.
 My supposition is that we have a natural chemical in the brain that produces a sensation to which we ascribe the presence of god.
 That god-feeling is in the moment every time I go there.
 I say I go because it feels like a transition into another place.
 It can be difficult to reach that place sometimes.
 There are several things I do to get to a mindful state.
 One is to pick an object and examine it thoroughly.
 Think of the fact that it’s made up of atoms and is actually mostly empty space.
 Or think of where it came from, who or what made it, who has touched it, what may have happened to it in the course of its existence.
 Expand that awareness and sense of wonder slowly outward, until the whole universe is dancing for you and with you.
 There are exercises you can do to practice mindfulness.
 It is a tool; you have to practice it.
-My favorite two are washing dishes slowly, as if they are sacred, or taking a very slow shower and trying to be mindful of all the things you feel, see, and smell.
+My favorite two are washing dishes slowly, as if they are sacred, or taking a very slow shower and trying to be mindful of all the things you feel, see, hear, and smell.

 - EMDR (Eye Movement Desensitization and Reprocessing).
 Unfortunately, you’ll need a trained professional who knows how to do this work, so it’s not available to everyone.
 If you have access to a therapist or psychologist, ask if they know how to guide you through EMDR.
 You do most of the work by yourself in your head.
 There is very little guidance by the professional, which is why I’m bending definitions and putting this in the category of self-care.
 You can read more about EMDR here.

 - Be stubborn.
 If you’re having deep depression with suicidal ideation, get angry at those thoughts.
-How dare they try to take your life.
-Fuck them.
+How dare they try to take your life?!?
+Fuck them!!!
 All you have to do is be stubborn enough to not let them win.
 I’m much better at being stubborn than I am at feeling strong.
 But I don’t have to be strong: just stubborn.
+I’m good at being stubborn.
+This mindset has saved me from suicidal impulses in the past.

 - Remember that you are enough.
 You are more than enough.
 It is unbelievable how enough you are.
 That is not my quote, but my mother sent it to me once and I cried for an hour because I had been feeling like I contributed nothing to the world or my family and that I was a burden on everyone I loved.
 I thought they would all be better off if I killed myself.
 I thought they’d be sad for a while, but they would move on and be much happier without me.
 The idea of being enough still gets me choked up when I feel worthless.